-Italy is relatively young country.
+Italy is a relatively young country.
 The official Kingdom of Italy formed in 1861 by merging existing city-states.
 The whole process took a number of decades as not everyone was on board with one unified kingdom.
 It wasn’t until 1871, that the capital moved officially from Florence to Rome, that we got a unified country.
-The Italy we know today emerged after WWII, when it became a republic.
+The Italy we know today emerged after WWII when it became a republic.

 It’s easy to see how each state’s own culinary style has been influenced by various geographical, social and political factors.
 Over the centuries, as individual states evolved so did their culinary style.

 External factors and availability of ingredients often played a role in dish creation.
 The origins of Italian cuisine have many Arabic influences that have changed since antiquity.
 Further introduction of ingredients from the New World also added variety to the dishes and styles of cooking.

 Many elements influenced what we know today as Italian food.
 Some of that influence came from other cultures and the various discoveries of distant lands.